 Balfour Beatty selects Horizons

-Balfour Beatty Living Places has appointed Yotta to implement the Horizons visualised asset management platform across a number of its local authority highways management contracts.
+Balfour Beatty Living Places has appointed Yotta to implement the Horizons highway asset management platform across a number of its local authority highways management contracts.
 Horizons is supporting Balfour Beatty Living Places to make effective, timely and informed decisions about highway assets.
 Already implemented on the ten-year Highways Service Partnership with Southampton City Council, Horizons is now being introduced on Balfour Beatty Living Places’ Public Realm Partnership with Herefordshire County Council.
 Balfour Beatty Living Places is also using Horizons to determine the levels of funding and investment required, for optimised maintenance options and to assess and manage risk.

 “Horizons has been an important development in the management, planning and visualisation of highway infrastructure programmes,” says Rowan Sheppard, Strategic Asset Manager at Balfour Beatty Living Places.
 “Already implemented on contracts in Southampton and Herefordshire, Horizons enables prediction of future asset condition, enhancing opportunities to optimise service delivery and maximise the benefit of limited budget spending.”